Cheek Fetish

 Safety, consent & law

-The interest is entirely benign.
-It involves consenting adults and ordinary, non-injurious contact, and raises no safety or legal concerns beyond mutual consent and basic care.
+The interest is benign.
+It involves consenting adults, ordinary non-injurious contact, and raises no legal or physical-safety questions beyond the mutual consent and basic care that apply to any affection.

 - Nose Fetish21/100Nasophilia · Body Parts & PartialismNasophilia, or nose partialism, is an erotic interest centred on the nose: its shape, bridge, size, or profile, and sometimes on touch, breath, or proximity.
 A benign facial partialism, distressing only if it impairs or harms.21